Skip to main content

 Tying it all together

-The last step is to tie it together with your wordpress-seo cloned repository.
+The last step is to tie it all together!
+Open the folder where you cloned wordpress-seo.

 Troubleshooting